marianod11/challeng/back-challen/README.md

 ## Back-challen

-This Backend is prepared to send the data bodies of the MarketPlace SmartContract functions so that the Front-end can then sign/execute them.
-It also has the ability to save the ListTokens related to the signatures and send them to the front.
+This Backend is prepared to send the data bodies of the SmartContract functions of the MarketPlace so that the Front-end can then sign/execute them.
+It also has the ability to save the ListTokens related to the signatures, this is done in a json (tokenListSignatures.json) and send them to the front.
 ### USE

 - npm install